Make Your Wheelchair Van More Affordable

 It's no secret that finding the funds to purchase a wheelchair van can be a Catch 22 for someone with a disability.
 For starters, many wheelchair users have enough other accessibility and medical-related expenses that it's difficult to afford a wheelchair van.
 And obviously it can be hard to find quality employment without reliable transportation to and from your job.

 If you're looking for ways to afford a wheelchair accessible vehicle, make sure you've researched all possible options first.
-While you may not find a way to cover the vehicle's cost, the possibilities below may go a long way in getting you on the road to independence.
+The possibilities below may go a long way in getting you on the road to independence.

 FUNDING AGENCIES AND ORGANIZATIONS